Unemployment claims fall in Washington state even as hiring slows

-New jobless claims continued to fall last week in Washington state, even as the latest jobs data showed a sharp slowdown in hiring.
+New jobless claims continued to fall last week in Washington state, even as employers struggled to add new jobs.

 Washingtonians filed 10,085 new, or “initial,” claims for unemployment benefits last week, a 13.6% decrease from the prior week, the state Employment Security Department (ESD) reported Thursday.